robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 - **Scalar Variables**: Store values as a single entity and are represented by the dollar-syntax `${variable_name}`.
 - **List-Like Variables**: Store multiple values in a list-like structure.
 They are created using the at-syntax `@{list-variable_name}`.
 - **Dictionary-Like Variables**: Store key-value pairs in a dictionary-like structure.
 They are created using the ampersand-syntax `&{dictionary-variable_name}`.
+- **Environment Variables** (read-only): Read access to environments variables of the operating system unsing the percent-syntax `%{ENV_VAR_NAME}`.

-These three different syntactical handling methods allow the users to create and handle lists and dictionaries natively in Robot Framework.
+These different syntactical handling methods allow the users to also create and handle lists and dictionaries natively in Robot Framework.
 However, these prefixes just define the access type to the variable, and the actual data stored in the variable can be of any type, including strings, numbers, lists, dictionaries, or even objects.

 When creating variables, different syntax is used to define the type of the variable as described in the next sections,